jannden/solidity-contracts/README.md

 ## Lesson - Intro to Blockchain

 - What is a transaction?
 Any change to the ledger can be described as a transaction.
 Transactions must adhere to strict rules checked by the nodes.
 - What is the approximate time of every Ethereum transaction?
 It depends on the offered gas fees.
 The nodes first include transactions with higher gas fees when mining blocks.
-In theory, Ethereum network can process around 15 transactions per second.
-Depending on volume, any transaction gets verified in between 15 seconds and 5 minutes.
+In theory, Ethereum network can process around 30 transactions per second.
+Depending on volume, usually any transaction gets verified in between 15 seconds and 5 minutes.
 - What is a node?
 Computer running a specific software which synchronizes its version of the ledger with all other nodes.

 ## Lesson - Learning Solidity